Primitive Christianity Revived, Again

 Do you understand this?
 Some folks call this Quaker-speak.
 This is normally written Thursday, November 13th, 2014.

 I recently became administrator of my Meeting's (this is what Quakers call their congregation) website.
-In…Continue
+In reviewing the format of the website I was faced with choices.…Continue

 Added by Roger Vincent Jasaitis on 11th mo.
 13, 2014 at 10:00am — No Comments